 The MA and VA are alternative adjustments to the calculation of technical provisions for life products with long-term guarantees.
 Broadly speaking, the MA is more generous than the VA but has much stricter eligibility requirements.
 This is because the MA requires assets and liabilities to be cash-flow matched, and is generally only applicable to annuity liabilities, whereas the VA is in principle available on any type of business.
-The MA is also calculated by reference to the assets actually held by a firm whereas the VA is calculated by reference 17 August 2018 ypothetical representative portfoliov Because some Like Life insurers base large 201, whereas the value of the assets actually held by a firm whereas the VA is calculated by reference contrast, is widely used by life insurers in many other EU countries that write different types of products.
+The MA is also calculated by reference to the assets actually held by a firm whereas the VA is calculated by reference to a hypothetical representative portfolio.
+Because some UK life insurers have large annuity books, the UK life industry makes more extensive use of the MA than the VA.
+The VA, by contrast, is widely used by life insurers in many other EU countries that write different types of products.